Did you know that our bladders are capable of holding up to 2 cups of liquid? Overnight this capacity can reach about 4 cups!

 So why then do you feel like you need to go so many times during the day, and even waking to go a few times overnight?

 One reason might be your pelvic floor isn't quite strong enough or functioning as it should.
-So this means you feel like your bladder can't hold its full capacity and you need to go and maybe even an involuntary loss of control of your bladder.
+So this may mean you feel like you suddenly need to go and maybe even an involuntary loss of control of your bladder.

-However, we can also create a habit of going too frequently - as a preventative measure to stop the sudden onset of urgency.
+Yet, we can also create a habit of going too frequently - as a preventative measure to stop the sudden onset of urgency.
 This can lead to our brain telling us we MUST go even if only a little bit comes out.
 This isn't good for us long term either!

-I went and saw a pelvic floor physio (to check on my pelvic floor and see what the process was like so I could tell my clients) and we got talking about incontinence and my itching.
-Even though this was outside of her scope she suggested that I try using the haemorrhoid cream that I had from when I had haemorrhoids during pregnancy and see if that helped (because everything else that the GPs had suggested wasn't).
+I went and saw a pelvic floor physio (to check on my pelvic floor and see what the process was like so I could tell my clients).
+We got talking about incontinence and my itching.
+She suggested that I try using the haemorrhoid cream that I still had from pregnancy to see if that helped.

-If you want to understand you body more and how it works and changes at different stages of your life click through to EVEolution.
+If you want to understand your body, how it works and changes at different stages of your life click through to EVEolution.
 When you are armed with the knowledge it is much easier to identify the solution!